eway-crm/acf-options-for-polylang/README.md

 If you identify any errors or have an idea for improving the plugin, feel free to open an [issue](../../issues/new).
 Please provide as much info as needed in order to help us resolving / approve your request.

+## For developpers

+The plugin is designed to get the Polylang "All languages" value if the current lang one is empty.
+But if you are not interested about this behaviour, you can programmatically deactivate it using the following filter by setting to false : `bea.aofp.get_default`.

 # Who ?

 Created by [Be API](https://beapi.fr), the French WordPress leader agency since 2009.
 Based in Paris, we are more than 30 people and always [hiring](https://beapi.workable.com) some fun and talented guys.
 So we will be pleased to work with you.